ppb/pursuedpybear/docs/tutorials/virtual-tennis/window.rst

    RESOLUTION = (1200, 900)

-   ppb.run(resolution=RESOLUTION)
+   ppb.run(resolution=RESOLUTION, title="Hello Window!")

-Save this and rerun it and the screen should be bigger this time.
+Save this and rerun it and the screen should be bigger this time and say "Hello Window!" on the top.

 The reason ``RESOLUTION`` is spelled with all caps is because this is a what programmers call a constant.
 As a community, Python developers use `special